The world's biggest gaming convention is usually held each June, but the coronavirus pandemic has left this year's plans in tatters.

 Microsoft's Phil Spencer has already said that the company will still hold an "Xbox digital event," which makes sense given that it was expected to go big this year in promoting its next generation Xbox Series X console.

-Ubisoft is the only other company to comment so far, saying that it is "exploring other options for a digital experience."
+Ubisoft is the only other company confirm any plans, saying that it is "exploring other options for a digital experience."

 Nintendo's presence is usually focused around an online-only Nintendo Direct anyway, so it seems like the company will go ahead and release one in early June anyway.

-And as for Sony, it had already announced it wasn't attending E3 anyway, so don't expect it to change its plans now.
+Sony had announced it wasn't attending E3 before the cancellation, so don't expect any changes to its plans.